CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * Heavy computation: 52 billing units/hour.

-For more information, see the specific pages:
+For more information, see the specific sections:

 * [applying for billing units](../../accounts/how-to-apply-for-billing-units.md)